-The Department of Wildlife Ecology is located in Nutting Hall on the University of Maine campus along with the School of Forest Resources.
+The Department of Wildlife, Fisheries, and Conservation Biology is located in Nutting Hall on the University of Maine campus along with the School of Forest Resources, and the Department of Ecology & Environmental Sciences .
 The University of Maine is the flagship campus in the University of Maine system and the state’s principal research and graduate institution.
 The campus is located in north-central Maine in the town of Orono – just north of Bangor.
 The University is close to a diverse array of natural areas; including the Atlantic coast, the northern mountains, the most extensive forests in the northeast, and many lakes and rivers.

 Image Description: students